30 Tips for Painting Almost Anything

 Paint a room FAST

 Painting walls is considered a basic DIY home improvement skill.
 However, it can be a tedious, time consuming project, especially for beginners.
-Speed up the process and get top-notch results with this collection of tips from a veteran pro painter.
+Speed up the process and get top-notch results with these tips.

 Anti-slip paint additive for outdoor steps